Planning for an Azure Files deployment

 Zone redundant storage

 Zone-redundant storage (ZRS) replicates your data synchronously across three storage clusters in a single region.
-Each storage cluster is physically separated from the others and resides in its own availability zone (AZ).
-Each availability zone, and the ZRS cluster within it, is autonomous, with separate utilities and networking capabilities.
+Each storage cluster is physically separated from the others and is located in its own availability zone (AZ).
+Each availability zone—and the ZRS cluster within it—is autonomous and includes separate utilities and networking features.

-Storing your data in a ZRS account ensures that you will be able access and manage your data in the event that a zone becomes unavailable.
+When you store your data in a storage account using ZRS replication, you can continue to access and manage your data if an availability zone becomes unavailable.
 ZRS provides excellent performance and low latency.
-ZRS offers the same scalability targets as locally-redundant storage (LRS).
+ZRS offers the same scalability targets as locally redundant storage (LRS).

-Consider ZRS for scenarios that require strong consistency, strong durability, and high availability even if an outage or natural disaster renders a zonal data center unavailable.
-ZRS offers durability for storage objects of at least 99.9999999999% (12 9's) over a given year.
+Consider ZRS for scenarios that require consistency, durability, and high availability.
+Even if an outage or natural disaster renders an availability zone unavailable, ZRS offers durability for storage objects of at least 99.9999999999% (12 9's) over a given year.

 For more information about availability zones, see Availability Zones overview.